 Z) KEYWORDS Enter at least 7-11 words or phrases that describe the content of your book (memoir, paranormal, Renaissance, etc) and use keywords from the book description.
 Keywords will help your book appear in online searches made by potential buyers.
 Keywords are used by certain online retailers to better understand and categorize your book.

-- You may enter as many keyword phrases as you like up to 250 bytes (characters, semicolons, and spaces), separated by semicolons.
+- You may enter as many keyword phrases as you like up to 500 characters (characters, semicolons, and spaces), separated by semicolons.

 - They should be complementary to, and not duplicative of, your BISAC and Thema subject and audience codes.